 Examinees are to report to the test center 30 minutes prior to their testing appointment.
 The Prometric Testing Center at Georgia State University is located in the Counseling and Testing Center at 75 Piedmont Ave, N.E., Suite 200A, Atlanta, GA 30303.
 Go to Georgia State University Campus Map for a copy of a campus map.

-Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling, and required identification.
+Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling and required identification.
 A valid government issued ID (such as a driver’s license or passport) is necessary to test.
-No electronic devices, food, nor drinks, are allowed in the test room.
+No electronic devices, food or drinks are allowed in the test room.
 The testing center staff will provide scratch paper and pencils.

 Two writing tasks (must be typed):